Ensemble intercontemporain: Organization and purpose

 The EIC consists of thirty one full-time soloists in various instruments.
 They exist to fill a need for musicians who can work with new playing techniques and composition styles prevalent in this kind of music.
-The Ensemble is resident at the Philharmonie de Paris, under its current artistic director Matthias Pintscher and assistant director Julien Leroy, with their activities financed by the French Ministry of Culture and the city of Paris.
+The Ensemble is resident at the Philharmonie de Paris, under its current artistic director Matthias Pintscher. with their activities financed by the French Ministry of Culture and the city of Paris.

 The EIC performs about thirty times a year in their home city, and tour extensively both in France and abroad, especially at international festivals.
 These concerts regularly include the premieres of new compositions, often commissioned by the Ensemble itself, which gives preference to young composers who have not yet had their work performed by the organization.
 The Ensemble has over 2,000 contemporary works in their repertoire, much of which has been recorded and includes composers such as Elliott Carter, Luigi Dallapiccola, Luciano Berio, along with the complete works of Boulez, György Ligeti, György Kurtág, Alejandro Romero, George Benjamin, Roberto Carnevale and Ivan Fedele.

 Their support for composers goes beyond playing their work in public and includes collaborating with composers both in the creation and interpretation processes.
 One reason for this is that the techniques and composition style of contemporary music is significantly different from classical music, and composer notation systems vary, especially with the indications of these new techniques.

 The Ensemble also supports young musicians which includes workshops at schools, master classes and more for conservatory students, professional and amateur musicians and training for conductors and composers.
 Since 2004, individual members have been tutoring young instrumentalists, conductors and composers in contemporary music as part of the Lucerne Festival Academy (Lucerne Festival).
 In addition, they collaborate with other kinds of artists from the fields of dance, theater, video and visual arts.
 The organization collaborates regularly with the Institut de Recherche et Coordination Acoustique/Musique (Institute of Acoustic Music Research and Coordination) which sponsors research and concerts to showcase technological innovations in composition.